 RECOMMENDED: Full coverage of Miami nightlife

 Best clubs in Miami

-Let’s hear it one time for Twist, Miami’s iconic gay club that continues to be a safe haven for our city’s LGBT population while also welcoming any tolerant and smiling soul through its doors.
+What is it?
+Miami’s iconic gay club that continues to be a safe haven for our city’s LGBT population while also welcoming any tolerant and smiling soul through its doors.
 Twist is a great place to let your hair down without worrying about the South Beach posturing that goes on at other velvet rope clubs.

-Purdy is where you go at the end of a long night, when you just want to dance a bit around likeminded folk who want to do the same thing.
+What is it?
+Purdy is where you go at the end of a long night, when you just want to dance around with likeminded folk who want to do the same thing.
 The music veers towards hip-hop nostalgia and the crowd tilts young.

 Why go?
 There’s a pretty sweet dancehall/reggae room in the back (just follow the neon sign).